-Course Code: LIS 619
+Course Code: LIS 619 Credit hours: 3

 This course aims to provide knowledge of the role of Information Technology in archival work, at the theoretical and pragmatic level.
 Through lectures, guest speaker presentations, educational visits and handson experience.
 Students will gain insight into relevant technology-raised issues, and will learn what kind of technology is applied in archives.